bitrise-io/devcenter/_articles/en/api/Managing build artifacts.md

 ## Listing build artifacts

-To be able to use build artifact endpoints, you have to first [list all artifacts](/api-docs.bitrise.io/#/build-artifact/artifact-list) that belong to an app's build.
+To be able to use build artifact endpoints, you have to first [list all artifacts](https://api-docs.bitrise.io/#/build-artifact/artifact-list) that belong to an app’s build.
 The response will list all artifacts along with their slug which you will need later.

 The required parameters are: